Thermally induced spin-transfer torques in superconductor/ferromagnet bilayers

 {\it Model and method.} The model system that we consider is shown in Fig.~\ref{sketch}.
 It consists of a spin-textured ferromagnet with a spatially dependent magnetization $\bm M(\bm r)$ in contact to a spin-singlet superconductor.
 The superconductor is assumed to be in the ballistic limit.
 The ferromagnet can be a metal or an insulator.
 If the thickness of the S film $d_S$ is smaller than the superconducting coherence length $\xi_S$, the magnetic proximity effect, that is the influence of the adjacent ferromagnet on the S film can be described by adding the effective exchange field\cite{Bulaevskii1982,Tokuyasu1988,Millis1988,Belzig2000,Bergeret2005,Buzdin2005} $\bm h(\bm r) \sim -\bm M(\bm r)$ to the quasiclassical Eilenberger equation, which we use below to treat the superconductor.
 While in general the magnetic proximity effect is not reduced to the effective exchange only \cite{Cottet2009,Eschrig2015_2,Kamra2018}, in the framework of the present study we neglect other terms which can be viewed as additional magnetic impurities in the superconductor and focus on the effect of the spin texture.
 The bilayer film is assumed to be connected to equilibrium reservoirs having different temperatures $T_{l,r}$.
 We neglect all inelastic relaxation processes in the film assuming that its length is shorter than the corresponding relaxation length.
-As here we are dealing with a nonequilibrium problem, we work in the framework of the Keldysh technique for quasiclassical Green's functions.
-All the technical details of the Green's function calculation are given in the Supplementary Material. \cite{suppl}

-Below we are interested in the spin current flowing in the superconductor.
-It exerts a torque on the ferromagnet magnetization.
-The spin current of spin projection $\bm J$ in direction $j$ can be calculated as follows: